Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Write down any relevant experience that you have gained through volunteering or through internships
+- Give examples of any experience you’ve gained through volunteering or internships

-- Be sure to highlight any accomplishments or responsibilities you had in these positions.
+- Remark any achievements or responsibilities you had in these roles.

 References:

-- Make sure you have at least two professional references
+- Include at least two professional references

-Can a Resume Letter be considered the Same as a CV?
+Is a Resume Letter exactly the same as a CV?

 How to write a great CV and Resume

-- Make use of strong action verbs to describe your success include "managed," "led," or "created."
+- Utilise strong action verbs in order to describe your success, such as "managed," "led," or "created."

-- Employ a professional, neat layout and style.
+- Use a clean, professional layout and style.

 - Do not include any unnecessary information, like your interests or references.